JHPark25/DiscriminologyDocs/docs/source/frontend.rst

 #############
 Installation
 #############
-To run project, make sure npm is installed.
-Then, install all node modules by running the following.
+To run the project, make sure npm is installed.
+Then, install all node modules by running the following command.

 ::